Freebridge Community Housing Fund

 The organisation was established in April 2006 and since then has been continually evolving to meet the individual needs of its tenants and the changing requirements of the sector.
 A key priority has been ensuring that the ‘Decent Home Standards’ promise to tenants is kept through the delivery of a major improvement programme by the 2012 deadline.
 In addition the organisation is dedicated to working with local partners to address wider social issues such as community development, tenant empowerment and tackling anti-social behaviour.

 The Fund will give small grants of up to £1,000 to support community and voluntary activity that addresses the needs of communities within West Norfolk, and which supports community self-help.
-Priority will be given to projects that impact on the Association’s tenants.
+Priority will be given to projects that impact on the Association’s tenants within this area.

 The Fund will support a wide range of charities and community organisations, with the aim of: